ashleve/project-proposals/PYTHON_PROJECTS.md

 For AI/ML projects it's recommended to have basic python experience.

+## Simple webscraper

+Description: A simple script for downloading some kind of data from a website.
+For example, you can make it download all images from all posts on a given subreddit.

+**Difficulty: 1/5**

+Recommended libraries: `beautifulsoup4`

 ## Simple streamlit dashboard

 Description: Streamlit is an extremely simple tool for building interactive data visualisation web apps.
 Very useful for interacting with AI models and building demos.
 You can use it to build anything you want, for example gitub profile activity dashboard or statistics dashboard for your twitter account.
 See the examples from official gallery: https://streamlit.io/gallery